-This module studies how elections are held, and alternatives to the system UK system.
+This module studies how elections are held, and alternatives to the UK system.
 It evaluates the role and impact of political parties and pressure groups.

 It examines the UK constitution and Parliament, studying how laws are made and implemented.
-We study government at different levels, including local government and the EU.
+We study government at different levels, including local government and the impact of leaving the EU.